Conservatory Painting in Canterbury

 1. Assessment

-We check the frame material, condition, existing paint or surface treatment, and glazing configuration before quoting.
+Your decorator checks the frame material, condition, existing paint or surface treatment, and glazing configuration before quoting.

 2. Cleaning